slesinger/georamos/docs/layout.md

 Position of FAT record in "FAT sector pointer table" and "FAT block pointer table" (same in both) reflects position of data block.

 #### FAT sector pointer table
-- 1B sector of next block or in case last record of the file it is $00 - organized as "FAT sector pointer table"
+- 1B sector of next block
+  In case it is the last record of the file, value is $00

 #### FAT block pointer table
 - 1B block of next block  or in case last record of the file number of bytes belonging from the block - organized as "FAT block pointer table"